CommonEvaluationPlatform/CEP/README.md

 * Red Hat Enterprise Linux 7 with Cadence XCELIUMAGILE20.09.001, VMANAGERAGILE20.06.001
 * Xilinx Vivado 2020.1 (needed for building FPGA targets)
   - Plus Digilent Adept Drivers for programming the FPGA target, https://reference.digilentinc.com/reference/software/adept/start?redirect=1#software_downloads)
+  - Note: The sifive tcl scripts for running vivado are not currently compatible with Vivado versions 2021.1 and 2022.1
 * Terminal emulator (such as `minicom`)
 * bash